JayJaewonYoo/CSC2125_2023/README.md

 - Running the code to install the pretrained model weights requires wget to be installed
 ## installing hugging face transformers for description generation:
 - pip install git+https://github.com/huggingface/transformers
+- Note may have to use --upgrade to ensure that latest version is being used
 ## How to test assignment 1 code:
 1.Activate the virtual environment
 2. Run `flask forge`